ZPE-Systems-Sales-Engineers/onboard/README.md

+Introduction:
+	The purpose of the project is to allows customer to onboard the NG SR products for remote location with minimal works needed to get the unit up and running as soon as possible.

 Usage:
 The configuration is defined in the json files in jsons folder.
 Uncomment the lines in the script onboarding.sh under Automation folder to run the wanted configuration